 In Canada, in order for a health profession to be exempt from charging GST (the Goods and Services Tax), the profession must be regulated in a minimum of five (5) provinces.
-Massage Therapists are currently a regulated health profession in three (3) provinces: Ontario, Newfoundland and British Columbia.
-Legislation is in progress in several other provinces at various stages.

 In the meantime, Massage Therapists are a registered business and in British Columbia, are required to obtain a GST number and charge GST.